 Council staff will update level of service information concerning the amount of traffic congestion on arterial and collector roads in the Gainesville metropolitan area.

 Transportation Disadvantaged

-Council staff will work with state and local transportation partners to implement Statewide Medicaid Reform in the region to continue coordinating Medicaid non-emergency transportation services.
+In 2015, the Council staff will work with the Florida Commission for the Transportation Disadvantaged, Community Transportation Coordinators and local Coordinating Boards in the region to continue coordinating transportation services to disadvantaged individuals.